WanZiyun/ensembl-hive/wrappers/README.md

 * `retry_count`: the number of times this job has already been tried.
 * `autoflow`: defaults to True: False means that the job will not a dataflow on branch #1 upon success
-* `lethal_for_worker`: defaults to False.
-True means that the error may have contaminated the worker itself, which should bury itself
+* `lethality_level`: defaults to undefined.
+This is used to tell eHive to stop running some agents after this job.
+Three values are possible:
+  "role" means that the current role must end (but the worker may respecialize to other analyses if allowed by the can\_respecialize flag, "worker" means that the worker must end (this is equivalent to the previous option "lethal\_for\_worker"), "beekeeper" means that all the beekeepers must now stop submitting new jobs.
 * `transient_error`: defaults to True.
 False means that the next error can not magically disappear at the next run